 As a clinician and scientist, Tarak Srivastava, MD, a nephrologist at Children’s Mercy Kansas City, brings a unique perspective to his search for the cause of hyperfiltration injury.

-As the Midwest Clinical Coordinating Center for the NIH-funded Chronic Kidney Disease in Children (CKiD) study, Children's Mercy Hospitals and Clinics in Kansas City is at the center of improving treatment for kids with chronic kidney disease (CKD).
+As the Midwest Clinical Coordinating Center for the NIH-funded Chronic Kidney Disease in Children (CKiD) study, Children's Mercy Kansas City is at the center of improving treatment for kids with chronic kidney disease (CKD).

 As Director of the Children's Mercy Bone and Mineral Disorders Clinic, Uri S. Alon, MD, treats children with osteoporosis and all types of congenital and acquired metabolic bone disorders.